FALCON study - The Lily Foundation

 Where is the study taking place?

-The study is funded by Abliva AB and in the UK it will be running at Cambridge, Newcastle and University College London (UCL).
+The study is funded by Abliva AB and in the UK it is running at Cambridge, Newcastle and University College London (UCL).

 Are there any risks?